skyajal/rpi4-docker/install.md

 There is some additional things I like to change before installing docker.
 These are completely optional.
 1. Rename the default ubuntu username
-2. Install argon1 script for argon40 case
+2. Install argon1.sh script for the Argon ONE Pi 4 Raspberry Pi Case
 3. Disable the sdcard status (green) light

- Renaming the default ubuntu username
+## Renaming the default ubuntu username
 I prefer to login with my username rather than ubuntu.
 Why change it though?
 It's a personal preference to keep my user id and group id the same across all of my devices.
-Sure, I could just create a new user with my username but where is the fun in that? :smilely:

 **Note:** You will need root privileges to make these changes.
 You can either login directly as root or via ssh if you prefer.